chamodranasgala/chamodranasgala/README.md

 ## Hi there 👋 I am Chamod Ranasgala.

 I am a information technology undergraduate at SLIIT.
-I really like to full-stack development.
+I really like to web development and full-stack development.
 ### Skills and Experience

 - HTML, CSS, JS